 Question Responses Number Have you experienced the No, I have not experienced the flying-foxes 16 flying-foxes in the camp?
-Yes, flying-foxes from the camp roost in trees that are next to or overhang my home.
-Yes, flying-foxes leaving and returning to the camp fly over my home 16 Yes, flying-foxes stop me from using the area, surrounding services or businesses Yes, I enjoy visiting the flying-foxes Yes, my home is very close to the camp Open ended Question and resp onses comment on the flying-fox camp management options we have explored or you can suggest other solutions. centers. stop bulldozing their habitat for coal mines stop destroying habitat for mining What would be the natural Flying Fox population balancing factors?
-I hate them stop destroying their habitat withcoal mines and intensive agricul If you want to, please provide comments about this flying-fox camp Harmless.
+Yes, flying-foxes from the camp roost in trees that are next to or overhang my home 3 Yes, flying-foxes leaving and returning to the camp fly over my home 16 Yes, flying-foxes stop me from using the area, surrounding services or businesses Yes, I enjoy visiting the flying-foxes Yes, my home is very close to the camp 2 Open ended Question and resp onses management options we have explored or you can suggest other solutions. stop bulldozing their habitat for coal mines stop destroying habitat for mining What would be the natural Flying Fox population balancing factors?
+I hate them stop destroying their habitat withcoal mines and intensive agriculture If you want to, please provide comments about this flying-fox camp Harmless.
 Concerned about increase in numbers.
 Noise and smell.
 Have to droppings on vehicle, house and concrete.
-Do not want another experience It is relatively small and only present for part of the year. leave them there stop destroying habitat for mining I think that they should be moved from the urban area to another I have seen the destruction they have made in the community in along Muscle Creek and the Hunter River Near hospital Hate them, whatever works Not bothering me Very smelly and very noisy leave it alone Singleton Park
+Do not want another experience It is relatively small and only present for part of the year. leave them there stop destroying habitat for mining I think that they should be moved from the urban area to anothe I have seen the destruction they have made in the community in along Muscle Creek and the Hunter River Near hospital Hate them , whatever works Not bothering me Very smelly and very noisy leave it alone ease in numbers.
+Noise and smell.
+Have to deal with house and concrete.
+Do not want another Singleton Park and only present for part of the year.
+In the formining the defendence of the urban area to another suitable site action they have made in the community in several locations and the Hunter River